 My name is Cody Cook.
 I’m a theology student and young fogey living in Cincinnati who loves talking about religion, philosophy, history, and theology.
-It is my goal to make a thoughtful, rational, and consistent case for the Christian faith.
+It is my goal to make a thoughtful, rational, and consistent case for the Christian faith, and to reflect on how to live that faith out.
 As such, Cantus Firmus provides digital books, podcasts, and blog posts that promote Christ as the central melody which gives all other melodies their definition.

 My blog title, Cantus Firmus, comes from this quote from a letter of Dietrich Bonhoeffer while he was in prison: